-All auger and drill samples were delivered to SGS in Bamako, Mali where they are prepped.
-The prepped samples, are both shipped by truck to either to SGS's facility in Bamako or Ouagadougou, Burkina Faso, for Au determination by fire assay.
-Standards, assay blanks and sample duplicates, are inserted into the assay stream every 22 to 30 AC and RC samples, respectively equaling one control sample for every approximately every 8 -15 assay samples.
+All auger and drill samples were delivered to SGS Laboratories ("SGS") in Bamako, Mali, where they are prepped.
+The prepped samples are both shipped by truck to either SGS's facility in Bamako or Ouagadougou, Burkina Faso, for Au determination by fire assay.
+Standards, assay blanks and sample duplicates, are inserted into the assay stream every 22 to 30 AC and RC samples, respectively, equaling one control sample for every approximately 8 to 15 assay samples.
 The same process for standard and blanks are followed for the core samples with the exception that assay duplicates are not prepared for the core samples.
 All assay batches are reviewed for quality with re-assays requested 20 samples on either side of standards that assay more than 2 to 3 SD from an excepted value and for blanks that contain more than 10 ppb gold.

-Ashanti Gold drill results QAQC procedures for the Gourbassi Zones
+Ashanti drill results QAQC procedures for the Gourbassi Zones

 Certified Reference Materials and Blanks were inserted into the sample stream at the rate of 1:20 samples.
 Field duplicates are collected at the rate of 1:50 samples.
-All samples have been analyzed by SGS Laboratories in Bamako with standard preparation methods and 50g fire assay with atomic absorption finish.
+All samples have been analyzed by SGS in Bamako with standard preparation methods and 50 gram fire assay with atomic absorption finish.
 SGS does their own introduction of QA/QC samples into the sample stream and reports them to Ashanti for double checking.
 Higher grade samples are reanalyzed from pulp or reject material or both.

-Hyundai QAQC Procedures
+Hyundai QAQC procedures

 Desert Gold does not have any information regarding Hyundai's QAQC procedures.
-However, based on follow-up of historic drill results in the Barani Area indicates an acceptable level of accuracy.
+However, based on follow-up of historic drill results in the Barani area indicates an acceptable level of accuracy.

 This press release contains certain scientific and technical information.
 The Company is solely responsible for the contents and accuracy of any scientific and technical information related to it.
-Uwe Englemann, Director Geology & Exploration of Minxcon and Don Dudek, P.Geo. a director of Desert Gold both Qualified Persons under National Instrument 43-101, have reviewed and approved the scientific and technical information contained in this press release.
+Uwe Englemann, Director Geology & Exploration of Minxcon, a Qualified Persons under NI 43-101, have reviewed and approved the scientific and technical information contained in this press release.